Shenzhen: High Tech

 Shenzhen is a large hub of the Chinese and global technology industry and home to a large startup ecosystem.
 As of 2020 the city was ranked as the 4th Fintech powerhouse in the world.
 Shenzhen is primarily known for its high-tech industry, which has a value of 585.491 billion RMB (US$82.9 billion) in 2015, a 13 percent increase compared to last year.
 Out of the nominal GDP of 1,750.299 billion RMB in 2015 the high-tech industry generated 33.4 percent.
 Shenzhen is home to a number of prominent tech firms, such as Huawei, Tencent, DJI, and ZTE.
 Other tech firms include personal computer manufacturer Hasee, Hytera, and OnePlus.

+Huaqiangbei is a wholesale hub for consumer high-tech products like smartphones and gadgets.

 Shenzhen annually holds the China International High-tech Achievements Fair, which showcases high-tech products and provides for dialogue and investment for high-tech.
 As a result, Shenzhen is dubbed by media outlets as "China's Silicon Valley" or the "Silicon Valley of Hardware" for the world.
 Shenzhen hosts BYD Company and has become a manufacturer of automobiles; it produced 2.9 million automobiles in 2024, overtaking Guangzhou to become the largest car manufacturing city in China.